-The best possible solution for you in case of a damaged OST file is to convert it to PST file.
-Post converting to create a PST backup, uninstall and reinstall the Outlook application.
-Now import the PST backup file on to the reinstalled Outlook application.
-There are two possible ways to create a backup file.
+In the instance of a damaged OST file, the best approach is to convert it to a PST file.
+After converting to create a PST backup, delete and reinstall the Outlook application.
+Then import the PST backup file into the reinstalled Outlook application.

-- Convert OST file to PST using Remo OST to PST converter (Streamlined and secure)
+- Convert OST file to PST using Remo OST to PST converter (Streamlined and secure).

 However, manually recovering OST to PST is complex and time-consuming.
-Additionally, the file structure will not be the same if you manually export the OST data. so the most efficient way to backup the OST data is by using Remo OST to PST converter.
+Additionally, the file structure will not be the same if you manually export the OST data. so the most efficient way to backup the OST data is by using Remo OST to PST Converter.

-- If you know the exact location of an OST file click on the Open OST file and select the file.
-If you are certain about the location click on Find OST file and leave it to the tool to search.
+If you know the exact location of an OST file click on the Open OST file and select the file.
+If you are certain about the location click on the Find OST file and leave it to the tool to search.

-- Select the browse option and set a destination folder to save the PST file and click on Convert.
+Step 3.
+Select the browse option and set a destination folder to save the PST file and click on Convert.
 It’s that simple, no need to select attributes manually; additionally, the tool is going to retain the exact folder structure which might not be possible if you manually export the PST file.

 Watch the Video to easily convert your OST to PST.